MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

           run: databricks fs cp dbfs:/FileStore/sample_sales.csv . --overwrite
      ```

     This code will install and configure Databricks CLI, and download the sample data to your repository every time a commit is pushed or a pull request is merged.

-3. Name the workflow **CI pipeline** and select **Commit changes**.
+3. Name the workflow **CI_pipeline.yml** and select **Commit changes**.
 The pipeline will run automatically and you can check its status in the **Actions** tab.

     Once the workflow is completed, it is time to setup the configurations for your CD pipeline.

 4. Go to your workspace page, select **Compute** and then select your cluster.

 5. In the cluster's page, select **More ...** and then select **View JSON**.
 Copy the cluster's id.

-6. Open the `job-config.json` in your repository and replace `your_cluster_id` with the cluster's id you just copied.
-Also replace `/Workspace/Users/your_username/your_notebook` with the path in your workspace where you want to store the notebook used in the pipeline.
+6. In your repository, open the **job-config.json** in your repository and replace *your_cluster_id* with the cluster id you just copied.
+Also replace */Workspace/Users/your_username/your_notebook* with the path in your workspace where you want to store the notebook used in the pipeline.
 Commit the changes.

     > **Note:** If you go to the **Actions** tab, you will see that the CI pipeline started running again.
-Since it is supposed to trigger whenever a commit is pushed, changing `job-config.json` will deploy the pipeline as expected.
+Since it is supposed to trigger whenever a commit is pushed, changing *job-config.json* will deploy the pipeline as expected.

-7. In the **Actions** tab, create a new workflow named **CD pipeline** and enter the following code:
+7. In the **Actions** tab, create a new workflow named **CD_pipeline.yml** and enter the following code:

      ```yaml
     name: CD Pipeline for Azure Databricks